 Clara is such a chewer that I don’t know why she didn’t go for the pipe insulation when I installed it at my house.
 But she never did.
 I could say that gave me a false sense of security.
 But really, I didn’t think it through.
 I just saw a tip, it worked for me, and I figured it would work for my friend with a puppy.

 We could do with a lot less of that type of assuming on the Internet and in the world.

-When something works for us (and sometimes even when it doesn’t) we tend to develop a bias towards it.
-It’s my job as a writer to think beyond my own situation to the wider world where my writing is shared.
+When something works for us (and sometimes even when it doesn’t) we develop a bias towards it.
+It’s my job as a writer to think beyond my situation to the wider world where my writing is shared.
 So when I say I’m not a pro trainer, it’s not some kind of false humility.
 I’m really not.
 And it’s my job to keep that in mind when I am thinking of sharing any kind of information.

 Copyright 2017 Eileen Anderson